ScenicFramework/scenic/guides/upgrading_to_v0.11.md

 ## Overview

 Version v0.11 is a MAJOR overhaul from the top to the bottom.
 For the first time, Scenic feels like something approaching a 1.0 in design.

+This guide is a good first pass.
+As you use it in the Beta, if you see things that need improving, please contribute!

   * `Scenic.Cache` is gone.
 It is replaced by a **much** easier to use asset pipeline.
   * `push_graph` is back.
 WHAT!
 Didn't it go away last time?
 Yes.
 I've been struggling with the way scene state is handled.
 Coupled with the scene state change (next in this list), it finally makes sense.